-The Marion Finley Guild's sixth annual holiday card program, led by member Terry DiMaio, raised more than $6,000 in 2010.
-Images for more than a dozen cards were created by Seattle Children's patients, family members and friends.
-Artwork for "Santa Paws" was the work of patient Sarah Eames.
-The guild also hosted a holiday potluck Dec.
-17. A silent auction netted $2,500.
-Proceeds from both fundraisers benefited uncompensated care and research.
+The Marion Finley Guild’s annual holiday card program raised approximately $3,500 in 2011.
+Cards were designed by Seattle Children’s patients, family members and friends.
+The guild hosted a silent auction at Children’s administrative offices Dec.
+15 and raised more than $2,000.
+Proceeds from both fundraisers benefited uncompensated care.

 Mary Ann Bothell Guild